leolalopeslobo/Learning_Java/Strings/README.md

 When you have thread safety, all the threads come under or flow an order and the have to execute one after the other (synchronisation basically)
 Eg: Thread safety is needed in Transactions and there we can go for StringBuffer Otherwise if not thread safely is not important then use StringBuilder

+**capacity() method in Java for both StringBuffer and StringBuilder** Default size is 16
+ If the input exceeds 16, then it follows this capacity increase calculation - (16*2)+2 = 34
+ If still 34 isn't enough then it goes ahead repeat th eincrease capacity calculation - (34*2)+2 = 70 Hence its fulfills the capacity criteria then calculation will occur In general,     **(oldCapacity*2)+2**

+ StringBuffer and StringBuilder have the same methods

+ StringsBuffer and StringBuilder can only be intantiated, NO literals involved Strings can be intantiated and through literals
+ Even in StringBuffer and StringBuilder the literals will go to the SCP